dan-nagle/h2m/README.txt

   0) Quick Start
   1) Introduction and Credits
   2) Build and Installation
-     General information
+     General Information
-     Usage of the h2mbuild.sh script
+     Usage of the h2mbuild.sh Script
+     Building h2m on Supercomputers
-     Building h2m without the script
+     Building h2m Without the Script
      Troubleshooting
   3) Usage of h2m
      Behavior